We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Or if you’re wondering what on earth Tron Lightcycle Run is, check out my guide.

 Starting in 2018, Disney introduced the idea of ride overlays to three rides.
 These overlays are only available during the party time, making them an exclusive experience.

-This year, there are ride overlays on Space Mountain, Mad Tea Party, Pirates of the Caribbean, and Monster’s Inc. Laugh Floor.
+Previously, the ride overlays were on Space Mountain, Mad Tea Party, Pirates of the Caribbean, and Monster’s Inc. Laugh Floor.